Terms, Contact Info, Recipe Index, and link love

 About Ellen

-The moment I could comprehend what the kitchen was and the things that came out of it, I was in.
-I wanted to crack the eggs, hold the electric mixer, taste the bread dough, flip the pancakes, set the table, and get up at the crack of dawn to make everyone tall stacks of buttered toast.
-I started pulling cookbooks off the shelves, and writing requests on our grocery lists.
-After making a recipe once, I would soon do it again; changing it up a bit, throwing in this and that...not all these adaptations were perfect, but I was young; and eager to learn.
-Whether making silly salad concoctions with Lucy, "stone soup" with Emma, or baking cookies with Carol, I was happy.
-I just loved making things.
-The three ladies I just named are my sisters.
-Add my parents to the equation, and you have Little Women my world.
+The moment I could comprehend what the kitchen was, I was in.
+I wanted to crack the eggs, hold the electric mixer, touch the bread dough, flip the pancakes, set the table, and get up at dawn to make everyone tall stacks of buttered toast.
+I started pulling cookbooks off the shelves and writing requests on our grocery lists.
+After making a recipe once, I would soon do it again, changing it up a bit, throwing in this and that.
+Not all these adaptations were perfect, but I was eager to learn.

-Some fateful day I hopped on the internet to look for a recipe, and discovered the amazing world of food blogging.
-In short, it got to the point where my email was jammed full of blog subscriptions.
-And I loved it.
+One fateful day as a teen, I hopped on the internet to look for a recipe and discovered the amazing world of food blogging.
+In short, my email was soon jammed full of blog subscriptions, and I loved it.